Trump's 50-Year Mortgage Idea Faces Market Pushback

 Conservative backers argue the policy expands personal choice and supports the long-standing ideal of homeownership as a cornerstone of economic freedom.

 Yet the proposal has generated sharp criticism, including from within the Republican Party.
-Rep. Marjorie Taylor Greene said, "I don't like 50-year mortgages as the solution to the housing affordability crisis.
+Rep. Marjorie Taylor Greene, R-Ga., said, "I don't like 50-year mortgages as the solution to the housing affordability crisis.

 "It will ultimately reward the banks, mortgage lenders, and homebuilders while people pay far more in interest over time and die before they ever pay off their home," she added.
 "In debt forever, in debt for life."